lammingKTH/lms-export-results/README.md

 ## LMS Export results

-Export results (betygsunderlag) from canvas to something that can be used for Ladok import (first attempt).
+Export results (betygsunderlag) from canvas to something that can be used for Ladok import (first attempt)..

 ### Node version